EikeHanel/CS50X/README.md

 # CS50x Projects Hub

-Welcome to my **CS50x Projects Hub**, where you'll find all the projects I’ve completed as part of [CS50's Introduction to Computer Science](https://cs50.harvard.edu/x/).
-This repository serves as a portfolio showcasing the work and concepts covered throughout the course.
+Welcome to my **CS50x Projects Hub**, a portfolio showcasing the projects I’ve completed as part of [CS50's Introduction to Computer Science](https://cs50.harvard.edu/x/).

+To honor the course's academic integrity policy, all projects will be uploaded here after the course deadline of **January 1, 2025**.

+Stay tuned for updates as I share my journey through the exciting world of computer science!

 ## Table of Contents
 1. [About CS50x](#about-cs50x)